gvwilson/sys-tutorial/pages/index.md

     -   Ning did a bachelor's degree in economics and now works as a data analyst for the Ministry of Health
-    -   They learned Python in an intensive 16-week data science bootcamp program and are comfortable working with Unix command-line tools and writing data analysis programs with Pandas and Polars
+    -   They learned Python in an intensive 16-week data science bootcamp program and are comfortable working with Unix command-line tools, writing data analysis programs in Python, and downloading data from the web to use in those programs
-    -   Ning wants to build dashboards that people in the Ministry can use to query data in real time, but doesn't really understand how web browsers get data or what a server actually does
+    -   Ning wants to build real-time dashboards for people in the Ministry, but doesn't understand how to do that without exposing confidential data or opening the Ministry up to attack
     -   Their work schedule is unpredictable and highly variable, so they need to be able to learn a bit at a time
 -   prerequisites
     -   intermediate Unix command line: `find`, `grep`, shell scripts using `for`
-    -   data analysis with Python: Pandas, Polars, Plotly, Jupyter notebooks, argparse, regular expressions
+    -   data analysis with Python: Polars, Plotly, Jupyter notebooks, argparse, regular expressions
     -   using Git and GitHub on months-long projects with two or three colleagues
 -   learning outcomes
     1. TODO